Author: Ellen Blake

 These are some grandparent names common in certain groups or parts of the country.

 Do you want to choose a name that reflects your heritage?
 We called one of my grandmothers who was from Germany “Omi”, our take on the German name for grandmother, which is “Oma”.

 Several different terms for grandmother exist in many countries.
 Below are some friends shared with me.

-Some children have 2 grandparents, one from each side of the family.
+Some children have 2 sets of grandparents, one from each side of the family.
 But many children have even more as step families are common in today’s world.
-In this case, some families choose to add the given name or the last name to the grandparent name to give each one their own special title.
+In this case, some families choose to add the given name to the grandparent title to give each one their own special title.
 For example, you might have a Grandma Bonnie and a Grandma Marianne.

 Will the Name Stick?

 What do your grandkids call you?
 Let us know in the comment section below!